hyxos/svg-icons/README.md

 # SVG Icons

-A Library of SVG Icons implemented in Svelte.
+A Library of Open Source SVG Icons implemented in Svelte.

 ## Todo